Eprouvette

+An Eprouvette pistol.
+The picture shows an Eprouvette that does not use shot distance.
+When discharged the pressure wave moves the wheel round.
+The wheel is graduated to inform the powder strength.

 Eprouvettes were also used to test the strength of small-arms powder, starting in the second half of the 1500s.
 These evolved into pistol-size devices which were used until the end of the black powder era, at the close of the 1800s.